Malls, movies and more: A look at reopenings by state in US

 TENNESSEE: After allowing many restaurants and retail stores to reopen last week, salons and other close-contact stores will be allowed to resume Wednesday.
 The state has released guidelines on safely reopening, but officials acknowledge Tennessee won’t enforce such measures.

 OKLAHOMA: Restaurant dining rooms, bars serving food, gyms and churches began welcoming back customers last week under social distancing and sanitation guidelines, following the earlier reopening of barbers and hair and nail salons.
 Employees, including church staff, are required to wear masks.
-Church daycares are not yet allowed to open.
+Church day cares aren't allowed to open.

 MONTANA: Restaurants, bars and casinos began reopening Monday with increased sanitizing, limited crowds and servers donning masks.
-Churches and retailers opened last week, and a stay-home order was lifted except for vulnerable populations including the elderly.
+Churches and retailers opened last week, and a stay-home order was lifted except for vulnerable populations including older adults.
 Democratic Gov. Steve Bullock is allowing schools to reopen Thursday, but many districts already cancelled in-person classes for the year.

 COLORADO: Offices deemed nonessential were allowed to reopen Monday with reduced staff.
 The move follows the April 26 expiration of Democratic Gov. Jared Polis’ stay-home order.
 Current restrictions allow curbside retail and real estate showings.
 On May 1, retail stores and personal services were allowed to reopen with social distancing rules.